 “Some people have caused trouble.”
 Wang Zhengdang wryly smiled.

 “Caused trouble?”
 Chen Guhong’s eyebrows furrowed.

 “Ah, it was that kid Wang Shun.
-Recently he has landed a position no bigger than a sesame seed or mung bean, the position of a petty official within the county government.
-Although it is a small position, it has put us exactly into a difficult situation.”
-Wang Zhengdang’s face revealed a spurned expression and his wry smile became broader.
+Recently he managed to obtain the trivial position of a petty official within the county government.
+Although it is a small position, it just happens to put us in a difficult situation.”
+Wang Zhengdang’s face revealed a spurned expression and his bitter smile became more pronounced..